Balage/Big-Red-Button/README.md

 ``` c++
 Keyboard.PressKeyPage1(uint16_t key)
 ```
-Issues a key press and then immediately a release for the specified `key`.
+Issues a key press and then immediately a release for the specified page 0x01 `key`.

 ## More use-case examples
 Overwrite any of the preset programs with these.